benhowell/benhowell.github.com/_posts/2015-03-09-opencv-and-web-cam-streaming.md

 <br />
 <br />

-#### Over to you
+#### Opportunity
 The purpose of this rough and ready example is to get you started with getting IP camera streams into OpenCV.
-As shown in the second example in this article, eye-tracking can also be easily integrated into computer vision projects and with the looming commoditisation of eye-trackers for the consumer market (including embedded in phones), the application for products combining computer vision and eye-tracking, along with other ubiquitious functionality like GPS, accelerometers, IMU, etc. is opening up a world of product development opportunities.
+As shown in the second example in this article, eye-tracking can also be easily integrated into computer vision projects and with the present day commoditisation of eye-trackers for the consumer market (including embedded in phones), the application for products combining computer vision and eye-tracking, along with other now commonly available technology like GPS, accelerometers, IMU, etc. is opening up a world of new development opportunities.